nathangurnee/CS100-Project/README.md

 The Strategy pattern is used for the `move` method of the `Snake` and the `Food` classes.
 The Move Strategy differs depending on the type that is calling it, since each class features a unique movement pattern - the food is randomly placed in a spot on the board, and the snake is moved through keyboard input.

- > ## Phase III
- > You will need to schedule a check-in with the TA (during lab hours or office hours).
-Your entire team must be present.
- > * Before the meeting you should perform a sprint plan like you did in Phase II
- > * In the meeting with your TA you will discuss:
- >   - How effective your last sprint was (each member should talk about what they did)
- >   - Any tasks that did not get completed last sprint, and how you took them into consideration for this sprint
- >   - Any bugs you've identified and created issues for during the sprint.
-Do you plan on fixing them in the next sprint or are they lower priority?
- >   - What tasks you are planning for this next sprint.

- > ## Final deliverable
- > All group members will give a demo to the TA during lab time.
-The TA will check the demo and the project GitHub repository and ask a few questions to all the team members.
- > Before the demo, you should do the following:
- > * Complete the sections below (i.e. Screenshots, Installation/Usage, Testing)
- > * Plan one more sprint (that you will not necessarily complete before the end of the quarter).
-Your In-progress and In-testing columns should be empty (you are not doing more work currently) but your TODO column should have a full sprint plan in it as you have done before.
-This should include any known bugs (there should be some) or new features you would like to add.
-These should appear as issues/cards on your Kanban board.
  ## Screenshots
  > Screenshots of the input/output after running your application
  ## Installation/Usage